JackMatthewRimmer/golf-app/docs/specification.md

   Local deployment environment.

 - **Helm Charts**
-  Used to package and deploy each service along with shared dependencies.
+  Used to package and deploy each service along with shared dependencies, including Vault configuration.

 ---